Food Businesses and Permits

 Change of Ownership

 Be aware that food facility permits are not transferable.
-For a change of ownership, an application for a health permit must be approved no less than 7 days prior to the change of ownership accompanied by the appropriate fees.
+For a change of ownership, an application for a health permit must be approved no less than 7 days before the change of ownership, accompanied by the appropriate fees.
 If you are buying an existing establishment in Anchorage

 Food Protection Manager Certification

-Each facility with a Risk type 2 or Risk type 3 permit must have at least one person certified as a food protection manager.
+Each facility with a Risk Type 2 or Risk Type 3 permit must have at least one person certified as a food protection manager.
+To learn more about the ANAB-CFP Accreditation Program, click here.

 Food Code